MaxainNN/MaxainNN/README.md

 Java QA Automation
 ------------------

 Love code.
 Learning many things to become best software developer in the world!
 Also like watch movies, TV shows, anime, play games, listen music, read books.
+Also I really like studying new features about Cloud and Network.

 * 🌍  I'm based in Kursk
 * ✉️  You can contact me at [imenolys23@gmail.com](mailto:imenolys23@gmail.com)
-* 🧠  I'm learning I'm learning Web development right now!
+* 🧠  I'm learning I'm learning Web development and Network technologies right now!

 ### Skills